 Use e-science to provide relevant and timely information for scientists and policy-makers that will improve decision making, science, policy and society relations and standards of living of many communities.

-Support e-science policies that facilitating greater inclusion of isolated and marginalized groups in science and policy processes.
+Support e-science policies that facilitates greater inclusion of isolated and marginalized groups in science and policy processes.

 Use E-Science to develop more applications in sectors such as natural disasters, agriculture, water security, health, poverty, education, research and innovation and intellectual property to meet society’s needs.